Banff Sunshine: Amenities

 Banff Sunshine has 3358 acre of skiable terrain in Alberta and B.C.
 Its top elevation is at 2730 m, its base elevation is at 1660 m, and it is 1070 m tall.
 The primary skiing area around Banff Sunshine is based at 2160 m, providing 570 m of vertical terrain to the top of Lookout Mountain.
 There are 134 named runs spreading out over three mountains (Goat Eye's Mountain, Lookout Mountain and Mount Standish) and the two provinces, (Alberta and British Columbia).
-Lift service includes a gondola, chairs, High-speed quad with heated seats and bubbles and magic carpet lifts.
-Banff Sunshine is the first ski resort in Canada to feature a High-speed quad with heated seats and bubbles.
+Lift service includes a gondola, several chairlifts, a high-speed quad with heated seats and bubbles and magic carpet lifts.
+Banff Sunshine is the first ski resort in Canada to feature a high-speed quad with heated seats and bubbles.
 This chair was constructed in 2015 and is known as Teepee Town XL.
-The annual snowfall is up to thirty feet (over nine meters).
+The annual snowfall is up to thirty feet (over nine metres).

 The Sunshine Mountain Lodge, an 84-room hotel is located in the "village" at tree line 7200 ft above sea level.
 It is the only ski-in/ski-out lodge in Banff-Lake Louise.
 Guests can purchase a Marmot Card to receive discounts on lift tickets.
 This card allows guests to ski at a discounted rate at both Banff Sunshine and Marmot Basin in Jasper and includes a number of free ski days.

 Due to its location in Banff National Park and the development restrictions that apply, parking at Banff Sunshine has long been in limited supply.
 When the main parking lot fills, visitors park along the access road and use a shuttle bus to get to the base lodge.
 This has been a source of friction with Parks Canada over the years, due to Parks Canada's concern about avalanche risks along the road.
 In 2017, a court overturned a Parks Canada imposed ban on access road parking.
 In the summer of 2021, the parking lot was expanded and 250 new spots were added.

 Events

 The ski season begins in early November and traditionally ends in late May, on the Victoria Day long weekend, with an event called the Slush Cup.
 Slush Cup participants attempt to ski down in front of a very large crowd of crazily dressed spectators, jump onto a pool of water (approx. 50'/ 15m long & 8' / 2.5m deep) and skim across the pool to the other side.
 All successful participants get raucous applause and bragging rights.
-Sunshine just celebrated its 90th Slush Cup in May 2018.
 Banff Sunshine has hosted many alpine ski and snowboard events.